claytonneal/nrobot-server/index.md

 Yes, only one instance of the keyword class is created for the duration of the service.

 **How can my keyword give log information back to robot framework to include in the results file?**<br />
-All _Trace_ information is collected by NRobotRemote when the keyword method is executed.
+All _Trace_ information is collected by NRobot Server when the keyword method is executed.
 This is passed back to robot framework to include in the results report.
 Example:

 ```
 public class MyKeywordClass